ujtakk/centillus/README.md

 Centillus
 ============================================================
-BMS client for keyboard-based players
+[WIP] BMS client for keyboard-based players

 **Don't use this application for playing copyrighted contents.**